AckerlyXu/heima/articles/service-bus-messaging/service-bus-dotnet-advanced-message-queuing.md

-<properties
+---
-	pageTitle="How to use AMQP 1.0 with the .NET Service Bus API | Azure" description="Learn how to use Advanced Message Queuing Protodol (AMQP) 1.0 with the Azure .NET Service Bus API." services="service-bus-messaing"
+title: How to use AMQP 1.0 with the .NET Service Bus API | Azure
+description: Learn how to use Advanced Message Queuing Protodol (AMQP) 1.0 with the Azure .NET Service Bus API.
-	documentationCenter=".net"
-	authors="sethmanheim"
-	manager="timlt"
-	editor=""/>

-<tags
-	ms.service="service-bus-messaing"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="dotnet"
-	ms.topic="article"
-	ms.date="01/11/2017"
-	ms.author="sethm"/>
+services: service-bus-messaing
+documentationCenter: .net
+authors: sethmanheim
+manager: timlt
+editor: ''

+ms.service: service-bus-messaing
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 01/11/2017
+ms.author: sethm
+---

 # How to use AMQP 1.0 with the Service Bus .NET API
 The Advanced Message Queuing Protocol (AMQP) 1.0 is an efficient, reliable, wire-level messaging protocol that you can use to build robust, cross-platform, messaging applications.

 Support for AMQP 1.0 in Service Bus means that you can use the queuing and publish/subscribe brokered messaging features from a range of platforms using an efficient binary protocol.
 Furthermore, you can build applications comprised of components built using a mix of languages, frameworks, and operating systems.

 This article explains how to use the Service Bus brokered messaging features (queues and publish/subscribe topics) from .NET applications using the Service Bus .NET API.
-There is a [companion article](/documentation/articles/service-bus-java-how-to-use-jms-api-amqp/) that explains how to do the same using the standard Java Message Service (JMS) API.
+There is a [companion article](./service-bus-java-how-to-use-jms-api-amqp.md) that explains how to do the same using the standard Java Message Service (JMS) API.
 You can use these two guides together to learn about cross-platform messaging using AMQP 1.0.

 ## Get started with Service Bus

 This article assumes that you already have a Service Bus namespace containing a queue named "queue1."
 If you do not, then you can create the namespace and queue using the [Azure portal][].
-For more information about how to create Service Bus namespaces and queues, see [Get started with Service Bus queues](/documentation/articles/service-bus-dotnet-get-started-with-queues/#1-create-a-namespace-using-the-Azure-portal).
+For more information about how to create Service Bus namespaces and queues, see [Get started with Service Bus queues](./service-bus-dotnet-get-started-with-queues.md#1-create-a-namespace-using-the-Azure-portal).

 ## Download the Service Bus SDK
 AMQP 1.0 support is available in Service Bus SDK version 2.1 or later.
 You can download the latest package from NuGet at [http://nuget.org/packages/WindowsAzure.ServiceBus/](http://nuget.org/packages/WindowsAzure.ServiceBus/).